Samye: Design

-According to post-dynastic accounts such as the Testament of Ba and other accounts, such as that compiled by Bsod-nams-rgyal-mtshan (1312-1374), the Indian monk Śāntarakṣita made the first attempt to construct the monastery while promoting his sutra-centric version of Buddhism.
+According to the Testament of Ba and other accounts, such as that compiled by Bsod-nams-rgyal-mtshan (1312–1374), the Indian scholar and philosopher Khenpo Śāntarakṣita began constructing the monastery c.763 after accepting the king's invitation to come to Tibet, where he also taught his synthesis of Madhyamaka philosophical thought.
 Finding the Samye site auspicious, he set about to build a structure there.
 However, the building would always collapse after reaching a certain stage.
-Terrified, the construction workers believed that there was a demon or obstructive tulku in a nearby river making trouble.
+Terrified, the construction workers believed that there was a demon or obstructive spirit in a nearby river making trouble.

-When Shantarakshita's contemporary Padmasambhava arrived from northern India, he was able to subdue the energetic problems obstructing the building of Samye.
+Following his advice, the king invited Shantaraksita's contemporary Padmasambhava to come to Tibet, and he arrived from the Nepali border and was able to subdue the energetic problems obstructing the building of Samye.
 According to the 5th Dalai Lama, Padmasambhava performed the Vajrakilaya dance and enacted the rite of namkha to assist Trisong Detsen and Śāntarakṣita clear away obscurations and hindrances in the building of Samye:

-The abovementioned quotation makes reference to the relationship of the kīla to the stupa and mentions torma and namkha.
-Moreover, the building of Samye marked the foundation of the original school of Tibetan Buddhism, the Nyingma.
-This helps explain how Padmasambhava's Tantra-centric version of Buddhism gained ascendance over the sutra-based teaching of Śāntarakṣita.
+At the time in which Samye Monastery was built, it automatically became a Nyingma school monastery since this original school of Tibetan Buddhism was the only school, while the king, queens, students and subjects all belonged to the Nyingma school sangha.
+Padmasambhava's Tantra Vajrayana thus became the third vehicle of Buddhism, after the Sutra Mahayana.

-Pearlman succinctly charts the origin of the institution of the Nechung Oracle:
+Author Ellen Pearlman suggests a chart of the origin of the institution of the Nechung Oracle as it relates to Samye Monastery: